onzag/itemize/docs/basics/server-env-variables.md

 Default `false`

 If you forget your main admin password with user `admin` you can use this variable to establish a brand new password for it

+# Developer Specific Environment Variables

+Normally used for development and testing with itemize, they should not be used in projects directly or production builds

+## EMULATE_ELASTIC_SYNC_FAILURE_AT

+Provide a qualified path name so that every time single documents are attempted to be created or updated it will throw an error and fail

+Does not affect sync checks and it's used to check sync checks.

+## EMULATE_SILENT_ELASTIC_SYNC_FAILURE_AT

+Provide a qualified path name so that every time single documents are attempted to be created or updated it will fail to write silently

+Does not affect sync checks and it's used to check sync checks.

+## EMULATE_BAD_REDIS_WRITES

+All redis instances act dead and throw errors, even when they connect; simulates connection issues